jonathan-markland/80GFX/README.md

 ![Capital A](/Examples/CapitalA.jpg)

 Polygon scan converted Omega symbol with lines and bezier curves, and thickened outline.

 ![Omega demo - filled and outline shape with beziers](/Examples/Omega.jpg)

 Multiple basic shapes contributing to a polygon that is scan-converted in a single pass.

 ![Polygon with holes](/Examples/PolyWithHoles.jpg)

 Multiple basic shapes contributing to a polygon that is scan-converted in a single pass.

 ![Polygon with holes](/Examples/PolyWithHoles2.jpg)

 Demonstration of brush types: Solid, Patterned, Average Mix, and painting the R,G,B channels independently.
+Average Mix isn't very retro, but its in!

 ![Brushes](/Examples/Brushes.jpg)